tango-controls/tango-doc/source/installation/tango-on-windows.rst

 Running :term:`Device Servers`
 ------------------------------

-The recommended way of running device servers is to use :program:`Starter` service.
+The recommended way of running device servers is to use :ref:`Starter<Starter>` service.
 Then you may use :program:`NSSM` as for :program:`DataBaseds`.
 Assuming you have downloaded it and copied to the Tango bin folder please follow: